 - Cook, grate or mash hard foods, particularly hard fruit and vegetables like carrots and apples.

-- Use toys that are solid and sturdy, and avoid toys with small parts, breakable parts or brittle surfaces.
+- Always follow the age recommendations on toys.
+Use toys that are solid and sturdy, and avoid toys with small parts, breakable parts or brittle surfaces.
 Check toys for exposed stuffing and loose screws and buttons.

 - Keep toys for small children and older siblings in separate boxes.
 Encourage older siblings to keep their little toys out of reach.
 This might include Lego, doll clothes, beads, car parts and so on.

-Children with a disability or chronic illness might be at higher risk of choking than other children.
+Children with disability or chronic illness might also be at higher risk of choking than other children.

-Children are more likely to choke if they have a disability like cerebral palsy, epilepsy, intellectual disability, chronic asthma or gastro-oesophageal reflux disease.
+Children are more likely to choke if they have conditions like cerebral palsy, epilepsy, intellectual disability or gastro-oesophageal reflux disease.
 If your child has one of these conditions, talk to your doctor about how best to avoid choking.